-There is significant potential for winter use of the pathway network.
+There is significant potential for winter use of the Capital Pathway.
 Presently, there are some pathways that are either plowed or groomed for use in the winter season.
 Public consultations reveal a strong demand for winter use of the pathways, and varied desires among potential users.
 Cross-country skiing, snowshoeing, winter fat-biking and conventional cycling are the most frequent requests.
-Some activities require a snow-covered surface, while others require a completely plowed pathway.
-A formal approach to winter use on the pathway network is needed, to direct the prioritization of winter maintenance efforts across the network.
+Some activities require a snow-covered surface, while others require a completely ploughed pathway.
+A formal approach to winter use on the pathway is needed, examining which locations would be best suited for a particular use, which uses should be prioritized and which maintenance standards would be needed.